robin7g/pi6502/README.md

 A different Apple 1 replica.
 The picture below shows a Rockwell 6502 processor sitting on top of Raspberry Pi Zero W2.
 The processor 'hat' is a prototype board and uses wirewrap to connect the 6502 CPU to the Raspberry Pi header.

-The processor is running at about 1.7 MHz (faster than the original Apple 1) and the Raspberry Pi is implementing the memory bus and system clock to implement the functions of an Apple 1.
+The processor is running at about 1.7 MHz (faster than the original Apple 1) and the Raspberry Pi is implementing the memory bus and system clock to create the functions of an Apple 1.
 The clock speed can be slowed to match the original 1.023 Mhz of the Apple 1 if desired.

 ![6502 Hat in action](doc/Pi6502.jpg)